 "Truck inside trailer -- in back."

-screen, I saw a bright flash at the front of the trailer, and the top
+the screen, I saw a bright flash at the front of the trailer, and

 The sides of the trailer blew off, and boxes of donuts flew in all

-course there was nothing there to shoot at, save for
+course there was nothing there to shoot at, save for lines of

 The captain screeched "Stop!

 Sniggles appeared in the middle of the room, below his perch.